kailash-manasarovar/statement/docs/timeline/2024/february.md

 - I know they don't care and they are not going to help me.
 - I don't tell them what Domingo said.
 - I leave.
-- While I was there talking to the office, a woman police officer stands behind him and holds up her mobile phone as if she is filming me.
+- While I was there talking to the officer, a woman police officer stands behind him and holds up her mobile phone as if she is filming me.
 - I believe they knew exactly who I am and what was happening to me due to countless similar complaints over the years.

 ![Policia](../../content/images/policia-denia.png)